jrlucier/eero_tracker/README.md

 sudo chown -R homeassistant:nogroup custom_components/
 ```

-## Step 3: Add it to Home Assistant's configuration!
+## Step 3: Add Tracker to Home Assistant's Configuration

-Now that that's done, all you need to do is update your `configuration.yaml` with the `device_tracker`.
+Now that that installation and authentication are done, all that is left is to add the `device_tracke` to your `configuration.yaml`.

 Here's an example: